-The Partnership is proud to announce the release of the new Downtown 10 Year Strategic Action Plan.
-The plan is based on proven market realities, and the reality is, downtown Davenport is poised for significant growth for both residential and commercial development.
+The Partnership’s 10 Year Strategic Action Plan is based on proven market realities, and the reality is, downtown Davenport is poised for significant growth for both residential and commercial development.
 Learn more about catalytic opportunity sites for development, riverfront plans, beautification efforts, transportation plans, and of course, challenges that must be addressed to move forward.

 The term “action” is in the title for a reason; the Partnership intends to actively utilize this document to to harness momentum and take downtown’s development to an even greater level of success.
 The plan will be updated as the years pass to update our market study and reassess our strategic goals.

 Downtown Residential Market Study Update

 This report is a brief statistical update to the downtown market-rate housing projections as provided in the April 2013, 10-year Strategic Action Plan .